jcolemang/jameth/README.md

-# jameth

-In my quest to prove to Buffalo that Haskell is useful I am implementing a Scheme interpreter.
-This is also an excuse to learn `parsec`, and hopefully plenty of stuff about monads that I can use to clear a room.

-## Cool ideas:
-- Generate parsec code from prolog
-- Interpreter as an Arrow instance
+# This code is bad

+But I think it is really interesting!

+I am using this as a playground for learning about interpreters, Scheme, and programming with Haskell.

+Long term, I would like this to be an actual working Scheme interpreter with better support for debugging tools and better error messages.
+I would also like to learn some about static analysis and nanopass compilers.